0xStarcat/CircularNatalHoroscopeJS/README.md

 The goal is to allow someone to:

-1) Enter a (calendar) date + time and a latitude/longitude coordinates for a position on the planet Earth (or a city / country)
+1) Enter a calendar date + time and latitude/longitude coordinates for a position on the planet Earth.

-2) And receive:
+2) Receive:

   => the calculated major angles (`Ascendant` and `Midheaven (MC)`)